Why Study in Canada?

 |Duration||Cost of Education per annum (Tuition Plus Living)|

-Financial aid is available from universities as part of acceptance to PhD programmes.
+Financial aid is available from universities as part of acceptance to PhD programs.
 This financial aid can come as graduate assistantships in varied forms, including teaching and research assistantships, fellowships, and/or tuition waivers.

 The Pierre Elliott Trudeau Foundation doctoral scholarships awards $40,000 (~US$29,770) per year for three years to Canadian citizens and foreign students -with applications particularly welcomed from students from developing countries.